windmill-labs/windmilldocs/docs/misc/3_benchmarks/competitors/index.md

 | **task_38** | 0:00:04.225      | 0:00:04.229    | 0:00:04.276     |
 | **task_39** | 0:00:04.334      | 0:00:04.338    | 0:00:04.384     |

 In dedicated worker mode, we obtained the following results.
-For 10 liong running tasks:
+For 10 long running tasks:

 | **Task**    | **Scheduled at** | **Started at** | **Finished at** |
 | :---------: | ---------------: | -------------: | --------------: |